What Is Steven Rinella’s Net Worth?

-Steven Rinella is an American outdoor television host, travel writer, and author of five books on hunting and cooking in the wilderness.
+Steven Rinella is an American outdoor television host and travel writer who has a net worth of $5 million.
+He’s the author of five books on hunting and cooking in the wilderness.
+Rinella is best known for his appearances as a host on the Sportsman Channel TV series MeatEater.

 He was born on February 13, 1974, in Twin Lake, Michigan, USA.